 My work considers the formal, material, and perceptual possibilities of abstract visual language using a process-based painting approach.

-Relying on nontraditional tools and industrial-mechanical means of paint application, I record the body in motion while disguising the hand, complicating the notion of authorship within the work.
+Relying on nontraditional and industrial tools, I record the body in motion while disguising the hand, complicating the notion of authorship in the work.
 Marks are processed and manipulated.
 By layering these painted forms to create a transient image, I hope to communicate a sense of memory and the passage of time.

-My work proposes illusionistic space while asserting its physicality in real space.
-Fluid-borne pigments and reflective mica absorb into textured grounds to create surfaces that transform when seen from different viewing angles.
+My work proposes the illusion of space while asserting its physicality in real space.
+Reflective and color-shifting pigments absorb into textured grounds to create surfaces that transform when seen from different viewing angles.
 I’m interested in the idea that seeing might become almost tactile, vision crossing over into touch.

 Abstraction, rather than “meaning” something, celebrates the process of meaning-making itself.
 The abstract invites associative, sensorial dialogue with the viewer and opens up new pathways of thought and interpretation.
 In a world flooded with images vying for our attention, abstract painting asks us to slow down and become present in time.